In the age of data privacy, marketers must think of consent and value first

 In order to entice customers to opt-in, you must change the way you create and offer content to them- with the main intention of getting them to come back for more.

-There is no doubt that GDPR has caused many headaches among professionals in the marketing world, completely changing how they must interact with their EU customers.
+There is no doubt that data privacy laws have caused many headaches among professionals in the marketing world, completely changing how they must interact with their customers.

 But those marketers who choose to embrace the change and use it to develop a much more tailored marketing approach will ultimately end up with more targeting and qualified leads.

 So, perhaps the “era of consent” is not something to be disgruntled about.
-Rather, it offers your business the valuable opportunity to develop stonger and smarter relationships with your customers.
+Rather, it offers businesses a valuable opportunity to develop stronger and smarter relationships with their customers.

 - GDPR made it impossible for banks to provide advisory services